code4esp32/MS5xxx-sensors/README.md

 - can read and understand datasheets
 - code native ESP-IDF FreeRTOS applications

-NOTE: There's a range of MS5803_xx sensors with different pressure range.
+NOTE: There's a range of MS5803_xx sensors with different pressure ranges.
 This code uses correction coefficients applicable for _01BA series only!
 You can run this code with other sensors provided that you modify correction parameters in accordance with the datasheet for your sensor. the algorythm remains the same.